 Cost of Dental Implants – Longmont, CO

-Learn the Ins and Outs of Implant Costs
+Learn the Ins-and-Outs of Dental Implant Costs

 How Do Dentists Determine Dental Implant Costs?

 Dental implants are considered to be one of the more complex treatments in dentistry for a number of reasons.
 Every person’s needs are different, which means what will be needed for your specific treatment may not be needed for someone else.
 This is best exemplified through preparatory treatments like bone grafts and sinus lifts, which both influence the bone’s ability to receive implants and integrate properly.
 This is just one of the reasons why the consultation and planning stages of implants require time and attention to detail before your surgery can begin.
 Other ways your costs can be influenced include:

 - The number of teeth you’re replacing.
 One tooth is going to be cheaper to replace than multiple teeth or an entire arch.

 - The teeth you intend to replace.
 If you’re replacing teeth visible in your smile, it’s going to be more difficult than if you were replacing a tooth less visible, such as a molar.

 - Current allergies you may have.
 Some people are allergic to certain metals and require the use of different implant materials.

 Most dental insurance companies don’t cover the cost of dental implants.
 This is because they are still classified as a cosmetic treatment by most plans.
 Regardless, our dental office will help you go over your current insurance plan and maximize the benefits you’re entitled too.
 We’re in-network with Delta Dental and several Anthem plans and are more than happy to file claims on your behalf.

 Our dental office also provides financing via CareCredit, which builds payment plans for dental treatments.
 This makes paying for more expensive care manageable and typically at little to no interest!
 You can learn more about the process here.